Treatment Education Resources

 UMSL-MIMH Addiction Science Trainings

-The UMSL-MIMH Addiction Science team has put together a series of trainings covering harm reduction, overdose education and naloxone distribution, stimulant overamping, and fentanyl testing strips.
+The UMSL-MIMH Addiction Science team has put together a series of trainings covering overdose prevention and community health, stimulant overamping, and fentanyl testing strips.

 Watch Past Trainings